thmsbfft/oryoki/USER-MANUAL.md

 Toggle with `CMD+/` for a frameless window.

 #### night mode
 The interface color theme can be toggled between light & dark (`CMD+CTRL+N`).
-This happens automatically when visiting a website, and based on the page’s luminance.
+This happens automatically when visiting a website, based on the page’s luminance.
 This option can be changed in preferences.

 #### windows
 Windows can float on top of all others. `CMD+ALT+M` allows to enter window dimensions.
 Holding `ALT` allows to drag windows around.